qimingye-creator/qimingye-creator.github.io/_pages/about.md

 # About Me
 <span class='anchor' id='about-me'></span>

-I’m Shaofei Cai (蔡少斐 in Chinese, <u>caishaofei@bigai.ai</u>).
+I’m Shaofei Cai (蔡少斐 in Chinese, <u>caishaofei@stu.pku.edu.cn</u>).
 Now I am a PhD candidate student in the School of Artifical Intelligence, **Peking University**, under the directing of Yitao Liang since 2022.
 I received my bachelor degree from **Xi'an Jiaotong University** in 2019.
 Besides, I received my master degree from **Institue of Computing Technology, Chinese Academy of Science** in 2022, under the directing of Liang Li since 2019.
 My research interest are neural networks and symbolic systems.
-I’m also interested in graph neural architecture search.
+I’m also interested in computer vision and graph neural architecture search.